2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/hungrybowtie/status/1288737289862930432

-### Officers deploy tear gas and stun grenades against small group of protestors | July 30th
+### Officers deploy tear gas and stun grenades against small group of protesters | July 30th

-Around 1:30 AM, federal officers deploy tear gas and stun grenades against the remaining protestors, about 100 according to journalists on site.
-Officers push protestors back then return to the courthouse around 2 AM.
-Protestors allegedly threw trash and a firecracker over the courthouse fence.
+Around 1:30 AM, federal officers deploy tear gas and stun grenades against the remaining protesters, about 100 according to journalists on site.
+Officers push protesters back then return to the courthouse around 2 AM.
+Protesters allegedly threw trash and a firecracker over the courthouse fence.

 tags: protester, tear-gas, stun-grenade